sCrypt-Inc/learn-scrypt-courses/en/course-01/lesson-01/chapter-11/README.md

 }
 ```

-`maxLoopCount` must be a constant known at compile time. `i` is an [induction variable](https://scryptdoc.readthedocs.io/en/latest/loop.html#induction-variable), representing the loop index starting from 0.
+`maxLoopCount` must be a constant known at compile time. `i` An [induction variable](https://scryptdoc.readthedocs.io/en/latest/loop.html#induction-variable), representing the loop index starting from 0.
 For example, the following loop:

 ```